 Are you wanting to make a green statement?
 By growing a large houseplant in your home, you can do just that.
 Houseplants vary widely in appearance and size — with some growing so large they seem to take over a room!
-Here are a few large houseplants that are just the right size and will definitely be noticed.
+We’ve put together a list of our favorite large houseplants that will fit perfectly in a variety of spaces.

-Also known as the Swiss cheese plant, monstera is known for its beautiful, oddly shaped leaves, which look like they have pieces cut out of them.
+Also known as the Swiss cheese plant, monstera is known for its beautiful, oddly shaped leaves, which look like they have pieces cut out of them, as stated by The Sill.
 These are popular houseplants in modern interior design and for good reason.
 They instantly make a room feel more tropical, so they’re great for exotically inspired themed rooms.
 There are a number of cultivated varieties of monstera, with some reaching up to 12 feet high — though on average they grow to a maximum height of 5 to 8 feet.

 Taller types of monstera might require some support to grow to their full size, like a pole or trellis.
 Do your research on the monstera species you want to buy before bringing it home.

 Another tropical-looking plant, the kentia palm is also somewhat forgiving if you forget to water it for a few days.
-It also grows fine in low light.
+It also grows fine in low light, says The Spruce.
 This attractive, low-maintenance plant can live in conditions that many houseplants can’t; it is able to survive in temperatures ranging from 25℉ to 100℉.
 Plus, growing a kentia palm allows you to have a familiar part of the beach in your home!

 When grown in containers, kentia palms reach a maximum height of less than 10 feet.
 If you have one of these plants for about 15 years, you will eventually be gifted with a dull red fruit.